Top Middle East podcasts that should be on your radar

 It’s no secret that the podcast scene in the Middle East is booming!
 Aptly enough - given the Middle East’s rich history that is steeped in oral tradition.
 Have you ever met an Arab who doesn’t love a good story?

-Talkwalker Quick Search: 186K mentions of podcasts in the MENA region since the beginning of 2019
+Talkwalker Quick Search: 334.4K mentions of podcasts in the MENA region since Feb 2019

 And, indeed, brands are starting to harness the power of podcast marketing whether it’s through making their own podcasts or collaborating with existing ones as guests or through ad sponsorship.

 Why should you - or your client - invest in podcasts?

 To tell interesting stories about your brand to the public

 To communicate internally with your teams in the age of remote/flex working

 To build trust using a medium that naturally lends itself to a level of intimacy and loyalty that is hard to achieve with other forms of advertising